 Virtually tour some of your favorite Hampton, Virginia Attractions

-Don’t let social distancing keep you from “visiting” and staying connected with your favorite Hampton, Virginia attractions.
-Hampton attractions may be temporarily closed to onsite visitors, but we invite you to take virtual tours and explore all that our great city has to offer.
+Don’t let sheltering-in-place keep you from “visiting” and staying connected with your favorite Hampton, Virginia attractions.
+While some Hampton attractions may be temporarily closed to onsite visitors, we invite you to take virtual tours and explore all that our great city has to offer.
 Now sit back, relax and start clicking your way from the “Sea to the Stars.”

 Take a tour of the Hampton Carousel, which boasts its original mirrors and oil paintings, as well as 48 intricately decorated horses.
 With the popularity of antique carousels at its peak, Hampton’s restored 1920 merry-go-round has drawn thousands of visitors to the city’s downtown waterfront.
 One of only 70 antique carousels still in the United States, the Hampton Carousel is a rare and beautiful example of American folk art.

 Virginia Air & Space Center

 Take a virtual stroll around the Virginia Air & Space Center, the official visitor center of NASA Langley Research Center and one of 14 NASA Visitor Centers.
 The Center is located right here in Hampton, Virginia, the birthplace of America’s space program.
 The Virginia Air & Space Center is bringing educational content to young visitors in new ways!
 In order to best serve the community, free hands-on activities, videos, books, games, and much more can be found on the Center’s Facebook page.

 Don’t miss the Hampton History Museum’s “Clips with the Curator” videos on Facebook.
 You can also tour the Kecoughtan Indian longhouse, pass through the hold of a tobacco ship and visit the ruins of the city burned to the ground during the Civil War by browsing through the galleries.

 Hampton University Museum